ChangSuBiostats/scMultiMap/README.md

 # scMultiMap

 `scMultiMap` is an R package for inferring cell-type-specific peak-gene associations using single-cell multimodal data.
-It implements the statistical method proposed in the manuscript [Cell-type-specific mapping of enhancer and target genes from single-cell multimodal data](https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1), accepted in principle by *Nature Communications*.
-(The link to the published article will be posted once available.)
+It implements the statistical method proposed in article [scMultiMap: Cell-type-specific mapping of enhancers and target genes from single-cell multimodal data](https://doi.org/10.1038/s41467-025-59306-z).

+**Citation**: Chang Su, Dongsoo Lee, Peng Jin and Jingfei Zhang.
+(2025). scMultiMap: Cell-type-specific mapping of enhancers and target genes from single-cell multimodal data. *Nature Communications*.

 ## Installation